darrenjhsu/darrenjhsu.github.io/broadcasting-and-numba.md

   return distList
 ```

-This code runs at 5.9 ms / frame excluding compile time using all cores.
+This code runs at 5.9 ms / frame using all cores, excluding compile time.
 We've come all the way from 14 s / frame down to this, an increase of 2400x in speed!
 This shows how it is possible to optimize the code and achieve amazing efficiency.

+Note: If the system size (number of water and protein atoms) grow, the difference in speed between Approach 5 and 5+1 becomes smaller as the former is starting to use all CPU resources for that increasingly large calculation.

 [back](./)